scrappyAI/Toka/crates/toka-toolkit-core/README.md

 # Toka Toolkit Core

-Minimal tool trait and registry abstractions for Toka.
+Tool trait and registry abstractions for the Toka platform.

 ## Overview

-The Toka Toolkit Core crate provides the foundational abstractions for tool traits and registries within the Toka platform.
-It is designed to be lightweight and extensible, enabling the creation and management of tools in a modular fashion.
+This crate provides the foundational abstractions for the Toka toolkit system.
+It defines the core traits and interfaces that tools must implement, along with the registry system for managing and discovering tools.

 ## Features

-- Minimal tool trait definitions
+- Core tool trait definitions
-- Tool registry abstractions
+- Tool registry interfaces
+- Tool metadata and discovery
+- Lightweight, dependency-free design
-- Async trait support for tool operations
+- Extensible tool architecture
-- Serialization/deserialization support
+- Async tool execution support
-- Tracing and logging integration

 ## Dependencies